Nozbe/Michael.team/en/_posts/2023-06-12-pricing-new.md

 ### Step 2.
 Announce the change to the current customers and let them extend their accounts today!

-As a reward for their loyalty, our job in June of this month is to announce to all current and past customers that the new prices are coming and give them a chance to extend their accounts at their current prices.
+As a reward for their loyalty, our job in June of this year is to announce to all current and past customers that the new prices are coming and give them a chance to extend their accounts at their current prices.

 Again, it's not technically *grandfathering*, because after July they'll not be able to extend at the old prices.
 But it's a chance for them to reap savings in June just because they know what's coming.